marcaurele/cloudstack-docs-admin/source/virtual_machines.rst

    VM will remain in the "migrating" state until memory becomes available.

--  (KVM) The VM must not be using local disk storage.
-(On XenServer and VMware, VM live migration with local disk is enabled by CloudStack support for XenMotion and vMotion.)
+-  On XenServer and VMware, VM live migration with local disk is enabled by CloudStack support for XenMotion and vMotion.

 -  (KVM) The destination host must be in the same cluster as the original host.
 (On XenServer and VMware, VM live migration from one